• Home

 legacy bricks, william trent house, nj history

-Telling the full complex human history associated with the historic house
+Telling the full human history associated with the historic house is the mission of the Museum.

-This history includes the Indigenous people who lived here for millennia before Europeans arrived, English colonists like William Trent, loyal citizens of the British crown and patriots fighting for independence, wealthy families of the Gilded Age and their servants, and European immigrants and African American migrants from the south
+This history includes the Indigenous people who lived here for millennia before Europeans arrived, English colonists like William Trent, loyal citizens of the British crown and American Patriots fighting for independence, wealthy families of the Gilded Age and their servants, and European immigrants and African American migrants from the south who worked in the factories and lived in the neighborhoods surrounding the property.

 The Museum is making history today by telling these stories and connecting them to the history of our community, state, and nation.